SCRT-HQ/VaporShell/docs/glossary/Add-VSSESReceiptRuleLambdaAction.md

 ```

 ### -TopicArn
-The Amazon Resource Name ARN of the Amazon SNS topic to notify when the Lambda action is taken.
+The Amazon Resource Name ARN of the Amazon SNS topic to notify when the Lambda action is executed.
-An example of an Amazon SNS topic ARN is arn:aws:sns:us-west-2:123456789012:MyTopic.
+You can find the ARN of a topic by using the ListTopics: https://docs.aws.amazon.com/sns/latest/api/API_ListTopics.html operation in the Amazon SNS API.
 For more information about Amazon SNS topics, see the Amazon SNS Developer Guide: https://docs.aws.amazon.com/sns/latest/dg/CreateTopic.html.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ses-receiptrule-lambdaaction.html#cfn-ses-receiptrule-lambdaaction-topicarn